South African markets sink on new COVID-19 variant | Business

 South African markets sink on new COVID-19 variant

 The South African rand sank to its lowest since October 2020, government bond yields briefly hit 10% and stocks shed more than 2% after the discovery of a COVID-19 variant described as the most concerning yet sent investors scrambling for safety.
-The stock declines were led by sharp falls in hospitality shares, as Britain and some other countries banned flights from South Africa and its neighbouring countries, and placed restrictions on their citizens travelling there.
+Leading the decline were hospitality shares, which fell sharply as Britain and some other countries banned flights from South Africa and its neighbouring countries, and placed restrictions on their citizens travelling there.

 The South African rand sank to its lowest since October 2020, government bond yields briefly hit 10% and stocks shed more than 2% after the discovery of a COVID-19 variant described as the most concerning yet sent investors scrambling for safety.

-The stock declines were led by sharp falls in hospitality shares, as Britain and some other countries banned flights from South Africa and its neighbouring countries, and placed restrictions on their citizens travelling there.
-South African scientists said they had detected a new variant that had a "very unusual constellation" of mutations, which were concerning because they could help it evade the body's immune response and make it more transmissible.
+Leading the decline were hospitality shares, which fell sharply as Britain and some other countries banned flights from South Africa and its neighbouring countries, and placed restrictions on their citizens travelling there.
+South African scientists said they had detected a new variant that had a "very unusual constellation" of mutations, which were concerning because these could help it evade the body's immune response and make it more transmissible.

 "This is devastating for the tourism sector which was hoping for a bumper December as borders had opened up.
 We expect that a wave of cancellations from travellers from the UK will be received over the next day or two," said Lloyd Miller, research analyst at ETM Analytics in South Africa.
 "Granted this is not just a local issue, emerging markets are selling off hard in the Asian session but the news does render the rand and by extension other regional FX pairs more vulnerable as a result," Miller added.

-Shares suffered with both the Top-40 index and the broader all-share sinking more than 2%.
-Leading the losses was City Lodge Hotels, down more than 20% at one point before recovering to trade 15% lower.
+Shares suffered with both the main indexes sinking more than 2%.
+At close of market hours, the benchmark all-share index was down 2.75% to 68,615 points and the blue-chip index of top 40 companies shed 2.58% to end at 62,411 points.
+"The new variant news is a trigger for correction that was waiting to happen," said Wayne McCurrie, portfolio manager at FNB.

+The markets are currently expensive and interest rates rise and inflation fears were taking the market towards a fall.
+But the news of the variant just advanced the fall.
+Leading the losses were hospitality companies City Lodge Hotels, down more than 15% and Tsogo Sun Hotels down 14% at market close.

-Shares in Sun International, the owner of casinos and hotels including the Sun City Resort, fell as much as 14% while Tsogo Sun Hotels tumbled 11%.
+Shares in Sun International, the owner of biggest casino chain and a network of hotels including the Sun City Resort, lost almost 6.5% of its market value.
 The news out of South Africa hit broader emerging markets.
 The MSCI emerging markets equity index weakened 2.1% while the MSCI EM FX index dropped 0.3%, putting it on track for its worst day since August.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)